-The current process manufacturing qualifications range from Certificate I through to Certificate IV.
-The vast majority of enrolments (92.5%) were in certificates III and IV for the period 2016-19 (total 21,673).
-Therefore, the project will investigate the opportunity to rationalise qualifications and units of competency to better reflect process support worker job roles and uptake of the qualifications.
+The current process manufacturing qualifications range from certificate I - IV with most enrolments, 92.5% of total enrolments for the period 2016-19 (21,673), being in certificate III and IV.
+Therefore, the project will investigate the opportunity to rationalise qualifications and units of competency to better reflect process support worker job roles.

-There are 3 units of competency identified as low use/zero (20 or fewer) enrolments over the last 4 years.
-See subject enrolment data in Attachment F.

-This project will consult with stakeholders to investigate why these units have low or no engagement and determine if the components are required, including any impact of deleting them.
+There are 13 units of competency identified as low use/zero enrolments over the last 4 years.
+These have been identified in the table in Attachment F. Consultation with stakeholders will investigate why these units have low or no engagement and determine if the components are required, including any impact of deleting.
 They will be reviewed and updated to align with industry need or marked for deletion if the skills and knowledge are no longer required by industry.